 Non-perishable food items can be placed in the shopping cart in the narthex (foyer) and will be delivered to the Bellingham Food Bank on a regular basis.

 The people of First Christian Church have found that we can serve God best when we're serving others.
 And we have fun when we're doing it.
-As such, we've designated 5th Sundays as our "go and do" Sundays.
+As such, we've designated 5th Sundays as our "do justice" Sundays.
 As we leave worship, we gather together to break bread at a potluck meal.
 Afterward, we break into teams, signing letters & petitions and doing good where we are able.